DPRK - EP 8

 Policy outcome

-Non-proliferation norm was clearly articulated by the Security Council but DPRK’s strong international stigmatization decreased as a result of the diplomatic efforts to re-engage the country in the process of denuclearization and normalization of relations, as well as the internal division within the Security Council on whether to maintain pressure on the DPRK or proceed with sanctions relief.
+The non-proliferation norm was clearly articulated by the Security Council, but DPRK’s strong international stigmatization decreased as a result of: (1) the diplomatic efforts to re-engage the country in the process of denuclearization and normalization of relations; (2) the internal division within the Security Council on whether to maintain pressure on the DPRK or proceed with sanctions relief; and (3) the normalization of relations between Russia and the DPRK.

 Sanctions contribution